 In fact, helicopter parents are not those who strangle their children with their care.
 They simply pay close attention to their needs, and there is a very thin line between hovering over our children in a positive or in a negative way, which is the challenge of all super parents out there.

 There are red lines and boundaries which I simply cannot allow my children to cross.
-After all, I want them to be honest, well behaved, respectful, and well rounded social beings characterized by confidence, contentment, and high self-esteem.
-Though these goals seem to be easy written down and said, applying successful strategies to reach them, needs a lot of hard work, patience, persistence, and determination.
+After all, I want them to be honest, well behaved, respectful, and well-rounded social beings characterized by confidence, contentment, and high self-esteem.
+Though these goals seem to be easier said than done, applying successful strategies to reach them, needs a lot of hard work, patience, persistence, and determination.
 In addition, the ironic part of all this, is the fact that you get the results of parenting after 20 years.
 If we succeed, then we have attained the bliss we have worked for all those years!

 I do not know if being extra careful, especially at our times, means that we are not giving our kids the freedom to explore on their own and learn about being independent without guidance.
 And what is it The Freedom people aim and seek nowadays?
 Is allowing our children do whatever pleases them, like singing while having dinner, answering back, lying etc. etc. correct and modern?